- Dry needling is a technique where a solid, very fine needle is inserted into a soft tissue in the body.

-Deep Dry needling invloves inserting the needle into the actual MTrp where it may elicit a local twitch response LTR and facilitate release of the MTrp and taut band in the muscle.
-Deep Dry Needling is sometimes referred to as intramusclar stimulation.
+- Deep Dry needling involves inserting the needle into the actual MTrp.
+The aim of this is to elicit a local twitch response (LTR) and therefore facilitate release of the MTrp in the muscle.
+Because of this, Deep Dry Needling is sometimes referred to as intramuscular stimulation.

-DDN is carried out in this clinic by highly trained practitioners.
+In KPC, only our highly trained physiotherapists who have completed extra training carry out DDN.
 It involves the use of sterile, single-use, disposable needles.
-The trigger point is palpated by the physiotherapist and a needle inserted into the point.
-The client will feel the LTR which feels like a local spasm or twitch in the muscle.
-This LTR may refer pain away from the trigger point, usually distally.
-The LTR may be elicited repeatedly or the needle may be ‘wound-up’ in the muscle to stretch the fibres.
-More than one needle may be used during a session, and the session may last between 5 and 20 minutes.
+First of all, the physiotherapist palpates the trigger point and then they insert a needle into the point.
+As a result, the client will feel the LTR, which feels like a spasm or twitch in the muscle.
+Pain may be referred away from the trigger point, usually distally.
+The LTR can be elicited repeatedly, or else the needle may be ‘wound-up’ in the muscle to stretch the fibres.
+We may use more than one needle during a session, and the session usually lasts between 5 and 20 minutes.

-How does Deep Dry Needling differ from accupuncture and injections?
+How does Deep Dry Needling differ from acupuncture?

-Deep Dry Needling is Western based and widely researched.
-It is based on a theory of chemical build up in Myofascial Trigger Points
+The main difference between DDN and Acupuncture is the theory and reasoning behind them.
+Acupuncture is based on the Chinese theory of Meridians, Balance of Yin and Yen, Energy flow etc. In contrast, Deep Dry Needling is Western based and widely researched.
+It is based on a theory of chemical build up in Myofascial Trigger Points.

 - Relieve muscle spasm

-- Use when patients symptoms are resistant to treatmentor
+- For patients whose symptoms are resistant to treatment

-- Use as an adjunct to other physiotherapy techniques.
+- As an adjunct to other physiotherapy techniques

 - Chronic Pain

-- Increased spasm or pain for 2-24 hours post treatment
+- Increased spasm or pain for 2-24 hours after treatment

 - Short term nerve irritation